 Divisional and academic staff who voluntarily enrol in the course should seek a letter of support from their supervisors.

-The following non-CSU staff are also eligible to enrol in specific subjects in the GCLTHE on a fee-free basis as follows:
+The following non-CSU staff are also eligible to enrol in nominated modules from EEL516 on a fee-free basis:

-To be eligible for fee-free enrolments all applicants need to apply for the Graduate Certificate in Learning and Teaching in Higher Education and to complete the Supplementary form.
+To be eligible for fee-free enrolments all applicants need to apply for the GCLTHE and complete the Supplementary form.